When to Stay at Home

 Rash: Covering entire body.

-When your child has these symptoms they must be kept at home the next day from school.
-They also need to be without symptoms for a full 24 hours before returning to school.
+When your child has these symptoms he/she must be kept at home the next day from school.
+The child also needs to be without symptoms for a full 24 hours before returning to school.

 If your child has:

 Students must be on antibiotic therapy for at least 24 hours and not have a fever over 99.9 (under 100° F), without the use of fever reducing medication.

 - Communicable Disease: